simonmartin6581/synth6581/readme.txt

 Plays C64 songs on one or more SID boards
 Knobs and sliders on a Keylab88 have been assigned to control delay, volume and pitch

+To compile the C library for the sid_driver.py file to use, type:

+gcc -Wall -pthread -shared -o sid_lib.so sid_lib.c -lpigpio

 Longer documentation will be available soon.
 The source code is extensively commented.